flavio-barros/NatDProver/README.md

 Installation
 ============

-SequentProver depends on the following libraries (listed with the versions I'm using):
+NatDProver depends on the following libraries (listed with the versions I'm using):

 * love (0.7.2)
 * luasocket (3.0rc1-1)